 Chapter 8

-Theory and Implementation of the Finite
+Theory and Implementation of the Finite Element Method

-derivation and implementation of the finite element method outlined in the
+the finite element method outlined in the previous chapter is simple and easy

-previous chapter is simple and easy to follow, but it gives the misleading
+to follow, but it gives the misleading impression that the finite element

-impression that the finite element method relies on the principle of minimum
+method relies on the principle of minimum potential energy in linear elasticity,

-potential energy, and so is applicable only to linear elastic solids.
+and so is applicable only to linear elastic solids.
 This is not the case, of course the finite element method can solve problems

 involving very complex materials and large shape changes.